 Let’s pray fervently for those who take offense at the precious cross of Christ—for such were some of us.
 It is a symbol of love and grace and has the power to redeem and save the strongest human opponent and soften the hardest of hearts.

-If you’d like to be further equipped to understand why the cross is offensive to some in our world today—and learn how you can lovingly respond to their objections, simply request or download your ‘The Cross’ resource bundle today.
+If you’d like to be further equipped to understand why the cross is offensive to some in our world today—and learn how you can lovingly respond to their objections—simply request your ‘The Cross’ resource bundle today.
 And thank you for your support to bring a living Jesus to a dying world through this ministry!

 Do you want answers delivered right to your inbox?